Benjamin Banneker School

+Benjamin Banneker School is a historic one-room school building located at Parkville, in Platte County, Missouri.
+It was listed on the National Register of Historic Places in 1995.

+History

-Benjamin Banneker School is a historic one-room school building located at Parkville, Platte County, Missouri.
-It was built in 1885, and is a one-story, red brick building with gable roof.
-It measures approximately 34 feet by 18 feet and sits on a rubble limestone foundation with basement.
-It served as the primary school for African-American students until about 1902, when a new school was constructed.
+The Benjamin Banneker School was built in 1885, and is a one-story, red brick building with gable roof.
+It measures approximately 34 ft by 18 ft and sits on a rubble limestone foundation with basement.
+It served as the primary school for African-American students until about c.
+1902, when a new school was constructed.

 It has been converted to a private residence.

-It was listed on the National Register of Historic Places in 1995.